August Revolution: Abdication of Emperor Bảo Đại

-Events in Saigon following the declaration of independence
+Events in Saigon aftermath

-On 2 September 1945, thousands of people from many provinces and in Saigon flocked to Norodom square (near the Notre Dame Cathedral) waiting to hear President Ho Chi Minh read Declaration of Independence in Hanoi.
-But due to the bad weather and the level of technology at that time, Ho Chi Minh's proclamations to the nation did not reach the people attending the rally.
-Trần Văn Giàu, Chairman of the Administrative Committee of Cochinchina, stepped on the stage to call on the people to unite around Ho Chi Minh's government, raise vigilance against the colonisers in case they return to invade Vietnam again.
+On 2 September 1945, thousands of people from many provinces and in Saigon flocked to Norodom Square (near the Notre Dame Cathedral), waiting to hear President Ho Chi Minh read the Declaration of Independence in Hanoi.
+However, due to the bad weather and simple technology at that time, Ho Chi Minh's proclamations to the nation did not reach the people attending the rally.
+Trần Văn Giàu, Chairman of the Administrative Committee of Cochinchina, stepped on the stage to call on the people to unite around Ho Chi Minh's government, and raise vigilance against the colonisers in case they return to invade Vietnam again.
 The rally soon turned into an anti-French protest, in response the French started shooting at the protestors killing 47 and injuring more.

 In Saigon, the brutal reassertion of French authority under the protection of British, British-Indian and British-commandeered Japanese, forces triggered a general uprising on 23 September.
 But the various militias were not only hit hard by the newly disembarked French forces, as they fell back into the countryside they were also assailed by the Việt Minh, who hunted down and executed their leaders (among their victims, the Trotskyists Tạ Thu Thâu and Phan Văn Hùm).